 - Endometrial ablation burns and destroys tissue and therefore there is no specimen available to send for analysis.
 There have been cases of uterine cancer that were improperly treated with endometrial ablation.
 Unfortunately, since there was no tissue to be analyzed; the evidence was destroyed.

 - The early endometrial ablation procedures shown above were associated with some life-threatening complications generally caused by the poor technology of the time and poor physician training.

 Beginning in 1995, endometrial ablation procedures became simplified by a variety of technological achievements.
 As a result many physicians began offering these procedures.
-Today there are 3 types of endometrial ablation procedures that are commonly used in an office-based or hospital setting and are extremely safe.
-These include NovaSure, Hydrothermal Ablation (HTA), Minerva Endometrial Ablation, Microwave Endometrial Ablation (MEA), ThermaChoice (or thermal balloon) and Hydrothermal Ablation (HTA).
+Today there are 6 types of endometrial ablation procedures that are commonly used in an office-based or hospital setting and are extremely safe.
+These include NovaSure, Hydrothermal Ablation (HTA), Minerva Endometrial Ablation, Microwave Endometrial Ablation (MEA), ThermaChoice (or thermal balloon), and Her Option.

 The “good news” about these procedures is that they offer exceptional safety compared to earlier forms of EA.
 The “not-so-good news” is that the results are not improved compared to previous forms of endometrial ablation.

 Here are some facts about endometrial ablation you should know.

 - EA has a high failure rate!
 By 5 years about 25% of women treated with these methods will require a hysterectomy.
 One type of EA does not appear to be superior to another type.